atmguille/Rask-Webserver/readme.md

 ##### How to start the server
 Run `rask` from a terminal.
 ##### How to stop the server
 Stop it using `CTRL + C` to perform soft stop.
-To stop it immediately you should run
+To stop it immediately you should open another terminal and run
 ```bash
 killall -SIGTERM rask
 ```